amitkaps/empower/_posts/2013-08-10-responsibility.md

 title: Responsibiilty
 permalink: responsibility
 category: parent
+published: true
 ---

 A mother who herself was not too well educated was quite worried that her son refused to do homework and studies.
-Complains poured from school and the mother tried all the tricks from bribing to punishing but to no avail.
+Complaints poured from school and the mother tried all the tricks from bribing to punishing but to no avail.
 Flustered, the mother, while having no clue as to how, yet told her son that she will help in his homework and study.

 Since the mother had not done schooling in her childhood and had not received formal education, she didn’t know much of what the child was learning.
 Thus for everything, she had many questions: What does this word mean?
 How is this fraction written, what is a denominator?
 How do you draw this diagram?
 What is a peninsula?
 And so on.